mulanj/eigentum/README.md

-#EIGENTUM
+# Vancouver Housing Bubble Project Detection

-Snce istorically Vancouver has always been in a housing bubble.
+Snce historically Vancouver has always been in a housing bubble.
 Potential buyers take the current increasing price trends of housing for granted to invest.
 But the prices may suddenly fall and it takes really long time to get Return On Investment.
 In this project we aim to build a system that would aid potential user about the existence and nature of housing bubble in an